-- The corresponding output port will collect all qcML files from each ZipLoop iteration and pass them on as a list of files. - Now we add a QCMerger node after the ZipLoopEnd and feed it that list of qcML files.
+- Connect the QCEmbedders output from last section to the ZipLoopEnds second input port. - The corresponding output port will collect all qcML files from each ZipLoop iteration and pass them on as a list of files. - Now we add a QCMerger node after the ZipLoopEnd and feed it that list of qcML files.
 In addition, we set its parameter setname to give our newly created set a name say spikein_replicates. - To inspect all the QCs next to each other in that created qcML file, we have to add a new Output Folder to which we can connect the QCMerger output.